USA require miracle of Medinah proportions to retain Ryder Cup

 Justin Rose and Henrik Stenson celebrate during the afternoon foursomes match against Dustin Johnson and Brooks Koepka.
 Photograph: Christian Petersen/Getty Images

+“You keep reminding yourself that we had a big lead at Valderrama; we had a big lead at Brookline, and at Valderrama, we won, but only just,” said Bjorn in demonstrating no complacency will be allowed slip into his side’s thoughts.

+“At Brookline we lost.
+At Medinah we were a long way behind and we turned it around.
+So in history, history will show me and everybody on that team that this is not over.
+That’s what it’s all about.
+You go full bore [in the singles].
+Get out there and do all the right things, and this is not over till you’ve got the points on the board.”

-Yet again, as they have done since the Icelandic thunder clap sent them on their way on Friday morning, Tommy Fleetwood and Francesco Molinari led the way with a comprehensive 5&4 win over Tiger Woods and Bryson DeChambeau, while Justin Rose and Henrik Stenson – very much playing up to his “Iceman” moniker with clutch putts on 16 and 17 – were 2&1 winners over Dustin Johnson and Brooks Koepka.
+Yet again, as they have done since the Icelandic thunder clap sent them on their way on Friday morning, Tommy Fleetwood and Francesco Molinari led the way with a comprehensive 5&4 win over Tiger Woods and Bryson DeChambeau, while Justin Rose and Henrik Stenson – very much playing up to his “Iceman” moniker with clutch putts on the 16th and 17th – were 2&1 winners over Dustin Johnson and Brooks Koepka.

 The flag of defiance was flown by the USA’s power pairing of Justin Thomas and Jordan Spieth, who were 4&3 winners over Rory McIlroy and Ian Poulter, while Watson and Simpson led from the get-go to beat Sergio Garcia and Alex Noren 3&2.

 Only twice in the Ryder Cup history has a team managed to successfully overcome a 10-6 deficit.
-It happened in the 1999 match in Boston – the so-called “Battle of Brookline” where the USA, inspired by US president George W Bush reading a letter by William Barret Travis’s refusal to surrender at the Alamo – and it happened again in 2012, where Europe staged that extraordinary comeback which became known as the “Miracle at Medinah”.
+It happened in the 1999 match in Boston – the so-called “Battle of Brookline” where the USA, inspired by US president George W Bush reading a letter written by William Barret Travis refusing to surrender at the Alamo – and it happened again in 2012, where Europe staged that extraordinary comeback which became known as the “Miracle at Medinah”.

+The Molinari/Fleetwood pairing has proven to be an inspired one from Bjorn.
+They have gone where no Europeans have gone before in winning four from four in fourballs and foursomes across all sessions.

+And Bjorn has chosen McIlroy as his man to lead from the front in the singles, with the Northern Irishman – with two wins and two losses from his matches – up against Thomas, who has been America’s best player so far.

 SATURDAY FOURBALLS RESULTS